AdobeDocs/photoshop-api-docs/README.md

 }'
 ```

+This initiates an asynchronous job and returns a response containing an href.
+Use the value in the href to poll for the status of the job.
+This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).

 ### Example 3: /documentOperations (Making PSD edits and renders)

 The `/documentOperations` API can be used to make layer and/or document level edits to your PSD and then generate new renditions with the changes.
 You can pass in a flat array of only the layers that you wish to act upon, in the request body's `options.layers` argument.